 Bield seeks to recruit and retain quality staff by offering attractive employment packages.
 Following the triennial valuation of Bield's pension scheme at 30 September 2014, a review of its existing arrangements and extensive consultation took place with staff during Autumn 2015.
-From 1 April 2016, Bield will maintain both a Career Average and Defined Contribution scheme which are available to all staff.
+From 1 April 2016, Bield has maintained a Career Average and a Defined Contribution scheme both of which are available to all staff.
 Pension auto-enrolment became mandatory for Bield in September 2013 and as a result, there has been a rise in the number of employees participating in the pension offerings available.
-Re-enrolment is due to take place for the first time during 2016-17.
+Re-enrolment took place for the first time during 2016-17.

 As part of Bield's commitment to ensure it attracts and retains high quality staff, a salary comparability exercise was undertaken over Summer 2015.
 Bield's salary levels are considered generally competitive in the marketplace although increases were applied to some salary scales through the adoption of the living wage.
-A wider review of reward and recognition commenced during 2015-16 with a scheduled completion during 2016-17.
+A wider review of reward and recognition took place during 2016-17.